 People for Education started in 1996.
 We were initially a small group of parents in downtown Toronto who were concerned about fundraising and about cuts to education budgets.
-When we began, there was an atmosphere of division and polarization in the education system.
-Teachers were fighting with the provincial government, the provincial government was fighting with school boards and parents were caught in the middle.
-It was very hard for parents to find objective information about education.

 A core component of that information comes from our Annual School Surveys, which go out to principals and school councils in every school in the province each year.
 The surveys provide data that measure the effects of policy and funding changes on schools.
 Every year we publish the results of the surveys in our Annual Report on Ontario’s Publicly Funded Schools.

 - a purveyor of credible information and original research on education.

 - a convenor of important and sometimes difﬁcult conversations on public education among a wide cross-section of people.

 - an inﬂuential and persuasive champion for public education.